-ngs as reported by each Director and a summary of

-TED at a regular meeting of the Board of Directors h 8,, 2017.

-Ja Hal

-Joe Estes, Secretary

-Palmdale Water District

-,
+6. A listing of Director attended meetings as reported by each Director and a summary of other Director reports.
+PASSED, APPROVED, AND ADOPTED at a regular meeting of the Board of Directors of Palmdale Water District held onMarch_8,, 2017.
+Roldahl Je tal Robert Alvarado, President Joe Estes, Secretary Palmdale Water District Palmdale Water District Approved As To Form: Eric Dunn General Counsel